 Her main interests are in the areas of law and technology, bioethics, tort law and medical law.

 Dr. Pericle Salvini

-Dr. Salvini is a post-doc research fellow at the BioRobotics Institute of Scuola Superiore Sant’Anna.
-He has extensive experience in the field of Human-Robot Interaction and Science and Technologies Studies.
+Dr. Salvini senior research associate at the Learning Algorithms and Systems Laboratory of the École Polytecnique Fédérale de Lausanne (Switzerland).
+He has extensive experience in the field of Human-Robot Interaction and Robot Ethics.

 Prof. Fabio Bonsignorio

 Prof Bonsignorio is affiliate Professor at the BioRobotics Institute of the SSSA, Pisa, Italy and CEO and founder of Heron Robots.
 In 2009 he was awarded the Santander Chair of Excellence in Robotics at the University Carlos III of Madrid, in Spain.
 He has been working in the R&D departments of several major Italian and American companies, mainly in the applications of intelligent systems and technology transfer with coordination/management responsibilities for over 20 years.
 He is a Founding Director of euRobotics aisbl and member of the current Research Board of Directors.
 He coordinated the ShanghAI Lectures 2013 and 2014 editions.
 He is author/co-author of more than 100 publications in the last few years.
 He coordinated the EURON Special Interest Group on Good Experimental Methodology and Benchmarking in Robotics, is co-chair of the IEEE RAS TC-Pebras.
 He is a member of the Euron Training Board.
 He is the coordinator of the euRobotics Topic Group on Benchmarking and Competitions.